 The debating 'bible' is the Australia-Asia Debating Guide.
-This can be downloaded from the website.
-It is written in a generally accessible style and is recommended for anyone wanting to better understand the mechanics of debating and adjudication.
+Copies are available from the DAV Office for \$17.50 (incl GST).
+It is written in a generally-accessible style and is recommended for anyone wanting to better understand the mechanics of debating and adjudication.
 More information about the AADG and downloadable chapters are available online at our website.